-A number of confectionery events have been canceled as a result of coronavirus, while others are still moving ahead as planned.
+A number of confectionery events have been canceled as a result of the COVID-19 pandemic, while others are still moving ahead in a modified format.

 We will continue to update CandyIndustry.com and this article as more information becomes available.
 Please continue to check back for updates.